AISDC-2023/aisdc/.github/ISSUE_TEMPLATE/scrum-task-template.md

 ---
-name: Scrum Task Template
+name: Scrum Task
-about: Describe this issue template's purpose here.
+about: Describe the changes proposed and how to implement them.
 title: ''
 labels: ''
 assignees: ''